Interactive migrating NSW's Amity College to Azure

-Managed services provider Interactive has conducted migrated NSW-based Amity College's on-premises IT infrastructure to Microsoft Azure.
+Managed services provider Interactive is migrating NSW-based Amity College's on-premises IT infrastructure to Microsoft Azure.

 Amity College, which comprises five schools in three campuses, partnered with Interactive for hardware maintenance support earlier in 2022.
 With some of its devices no longer under warranty, the college needed a provider that could maximise the lifespan of its infrastructure, "despite supplier restrictions".